 For research needs involving dissertations and theses, interlibrary loan will be the primary mechanism for acquiring materials.
 Those items unobtainable via ILL may be purchased for the collection following review and approval by the subject selector(s) in that particular area.
 Depending on clarity of content, the subject selector may, at their own discretion, solicit additional information from the requestor before deciding upon its acquisition.

 Special Collections maintains its own set of distinct acquisition priorities developed in accordance with its overall mission.
-Subject areas of significance include:
+Their collection development policy can be found here.

-Since libraries are constantly evolving to suit their user communities, selectors are expected to undertake periodic assessments of their assigned subject areas to ensure ongoing relevance to the instructional and research needs of the College.
-This is done using the Evaluative Criteria section.
-The Acquisitions & Collection Development Librarian may help facilitate this process further by gathering statistical reports and assisting in the assessment and/or deselection of materials.
-The reference collection is continually monitored for outdated material, which is replaced or withdrawn.
-Individual sections of the regular collection should be subject to periodic review by the appropriate selectors.
-Changes in the curriculum or programs of the College may require specific deselection projects.
-Faculty are encouraged to report any outdated or inaccurate materials in their areas of expertise but ultimate authorization for withdrawal rests with the librarian subject selectors.
+Selectors are expected to undertake periodic assessments of their assigned subject areas to ensure ongoing relevance to the instructional and research needs of the College.
+Selectors regularly withdraw materials that are outdated or no longer relevant.
+The Collection Development and Management Committee maintains a list of criteria used for this purpose, which is adjusted depending upon the needs of the project.
+Collection Management Services may help facilitate this process further by gathering statistical reports and assisting in the removal of materials flagged by the selector.
+Faculty are encouraged to report any outdated or inaccurate materials in their areas of expertise.
+Final decision on withdrawal rests with the respective librarian subject selector.

 Materials that cannot be bound or repaired due to narrow margins, fragility, etc. may, at the selector's request, be replaced with used copies acquired from out-of-print book dealers.
-Materials of unique or aesthetic value should be preserved in their original form whenever possible, with all others bound in a manner that best preserves their content.
-Paperbound books are added without binding but may be reinforced with plastic covering if necessary due to predicted heavy use.
-Heavily-used journals previously bound in-house should be shipped off to professional binderies as funds permit.
+Unique materials should be preserved in their original form whenever possible.

 Watzek Library has been a member of the Federal Depository Library Program since 1967.
 This status provides our users with valuable information resources and is further enhanced by our consortial borrowing arrangements within Orbis Cascade.
 The documents collection primarily consists of current or contemporary information and is therefore not an archival collection.
 While most documents are usually retained for only 5 years, several subsets are kept for longer periods of time.
 Based on past usage statistics, the following subject areas will serve as the focus of the government documents collection: